nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 The amount of debt you owe to your friend so that you can pay back your dues.

-A positive amount of debt would mean that you owe your friend the specified amount.
-A negative amount of debt would mean that your friend owe you the specified amount instead.
+A positive amount of debt would mean that your friend owe you the specified amount A negative amount of debt would mean that you owe your friend the specified amount instead.

 Whenever a friend is added, the debt is automatically 0.
 The range of this debt is from -999,999,999,999 to 999,999,999,999.